Vantiq/vantiq-extension-sources/CSVSource/README.md

 with the app will saving those in a type.

 ## Writing CSV Files

+It is also possible to have the connector write files. no addtional configuration is needed , the text will be UTF8 and the assumption is that the line to write will be manipulated by the server . the relevant meta data is injected by the `with` part of the vail select statment. every call create a POST request whose response is a json buffer which describe the result status of the request.

 Creating, appending to or deleting a csv file is done via a **select** statement.